-For years I have attempted to understand what occurred with Monsieur LaFontaine, as I walk vagariously.
+For years I have attempted to understand what had occurred with Monsieur LaFontaine, as I walk vagariously.

-Hitherto, I cannot explicate this occurrence, through mere words of definition.
+Hitherto, I cannot explicate this anomalous occurrence, through mere words of definition.

-But I am extremely sanguine, and one day I shall discover the durable mode to predict the future, or even remain there forever in this incredible ubiety, through my thoughts.
+I am extremely sanguine, and one day I shall discover the durable mode to predict the future, or even remain there forever in this incredible ubiety, through my persistent thoughts.